Assessed Valuation Appeals

 We advise our clients to have their real estate tax situation reviewed annually by our office.
-One reason is because some counties (i.e. Lake County) reassess all properties on an annual basis.
+One reason is because some counties (i.e. Lake County) issue new assessments on an annual basis, with a major reassessment performed every 4 years.
 In Cook County specific areas of the county are reassessed every 3 years—what is known as the Triennial Reassessment process.
-Taxpayers are not limited to appealing their assessed valuations during just the 1st year of the Triennial.
-Instead, they can appeal every single year during the entire duration of the Triennial.
-Further, various properties may be subject to major changes from one year to the next.
-For example, during the recent severe real estate downturn, several commercial properties suddenly experienced severe vacancy problems.
-As a result, property tax review boards in many counties were quite willing to reduce assessed valuations based on evidence showing existing vacancies.
-These factors point up the value of annual assessment reviews.
+Taxpayers are not limited to appealing their assessed valuations during just the 1st year of the Triennial period.
+Instead, they can appeal every single year during the entire duration of the 3 year Triennial period.

-We inform clients of their eligibility for specific tax exemptions and incentives, including: (1) the Senior Citizen’s Assessment Freeze Exemption; (2) the Disabled Persons Exemption; (3) the Returning Veterans Exemption; and (4) the Cook County Emergency Sustainable Relief (SER) Program.
-These tax exemptions and incentives can add up to thousands of dollars in tax savings for eligible taxpayers.
-However, it is surprising how many taxpayers are not aware of these particular exemptions and incentives.
-Again, our office attempts to proactively advise clients regarding their rights to particular exemptions and incentives.
+We inform clients of their eligibility for specific tax exemptions affecting: (1) those homeowners whose home is their principal residence; (2) senior citizens; (3) people with disabilities; (4) veterans and disabled veterans; and (5) homeowners who have made specific improvements to their homes; These tax exemptions can add up to thousands of dollars in tax savings for eligible taxpayers.
+However, it is surprising how many taxpayers are not aware of these particular exemptions.
+Again, our office attempts to proactively advise clients regarding their rights to particular exemptions.

 Tax Assessment Calendar Monitoring

 We closely monitor the dates that assessments are issued by local assessors and boards of review.
 This allows our clients and our office the opportunity to properly prepare for the issuance of an individual property’s assessment notice(s).